Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Introduction

-While much effort has been spent on the study of auto-bidders with budget constraints \cite{balseiro2019learning, gao2020first, balseiro2021budget, conitzer2021pacing, conitzer2021multiplicative, chen2021complexity}, another widely adopted option -- Return-on-Investment (ROI) -- received much less attention until very recently \cite{golrezaei2021auction, babaioff2021non, balseiro2021landscape, deng2021towards}.
-For campaigns with ROI-constraints, advertisers should submit a target Cost-per-Action (tCPA, the amount of money it is willing to pay for every specified action taken by a user) or a target ROI or Return-on-Ad-Spend.\footnote{Note on terminology: ROAS is generally unambiguous, measured as the ratio of received value to payment.
-Typically ROI means the ratio of quasi-linear utility to payment, but is sometimes used the same as ROAS.
-We will stick to the first usage.} The objective of the auto-bidder is to maximize the acquire value while keeping the average spend for each unit of value below the target threshold.
+Previously much effort was spent on the study of auto-bidders with budget constraints \cite{karande2013optimizing,charles2013budget,balseiro2019learning,gao2020first,chen2021complexity,balseiro2021budget,conitzer2021pacing,conitzer2021multiplicative}, but Return-on-Investment (ROI), another widely adopted auto-bidding option, received much less attention until very recently \cite{golrezaei2021auction,balseiro2021landscape,deng2021towards}.
+For campaigns with ROI-constraints, advertisers should submit either a target ROI, a target Return-on-Ad-Spend or a target Cost-per-Action (tROI/tROAS/tCPA).\footnote{ See Appendix \ref{app:terminologies} for more notes on terminology.} The objective of the auto-bidder is then to maximize the acquired value while keeping the average spend for each unit of value below the target threshold.
 ROI-constrained auto-bidders are dominating in market share in many regions of the world.
 There is also recent empirical evidence \cite{golrezaei2021auction} from Google AdX that advertisers are indeed ROI-constrained.

-The prevalence of auto-bidders necessitates a review of auction theory from a broader point of view.
-The auction design literature has long been focusing on welfare/revenue guarantee and strategy-proofness.
-However, the desiderata of practitioners are far beyond these two.
-Google Adsense's partial shift from second price to first price auction\footnote{In November 17, 2021, Google moves the AdSense auction for Content, Video, and Games from second price to first price, while keeping Search and Shopping intact.
-See {https://support.google.com/adsense/answer/10858748\#faqs} for more details.} is an exemplary demonstration of this perplexity.
-Our goal is thus to develop a deeper understanding of auction equilibrium at a market scale, and provide practitioners a more holistic view for better empirical interpretation and decision making.

-In this paper, we study the auto-bidding equilibrium abstracted from real-world ROI-constrained advertising systems and show that second price auction poses many new challenges.
-First, we define the notion of auto-bidding equilibrium (which is not a Nash equilibrium), prove that it always exists, and thus make the discussion on a solid footing.
-Second, we investigate the incentive properties.
-We find that the classic ex-post incentive-compatible property could not prevent bidders from manipulation anymore, and strategic competition exists not only among bidders, but also among auctioneers.
-Finally we run simulations on both synthetic and realistic data to study the potential impacts of auto-bidding mechanism on both advertisers and platforms.
-Traditional interpretations of some phenomena may confuse both sides of the market and lead to decisions detrimental in the long run.
-Insights and solutions to these problems are proposed, and we hope that practitioners could benefit from our results.